In our independent editorial review of retail CRM solutions, learn about the top options along with their primary use

-Once you’ve finished putting your CRM report together, you can download it to share with other key decision makers in your organization, either via email or as a printout.
-This will render it a static report that can be used in deeper analyses of ongoing sales trends.
+Once you’ve finished putting your CRM report together, download it to share with other key decision makers in your organization, either via email or as a printout.
+This will render a static report that can be used in deeper analyses of ongoing sales trends.
 A better way to share your report is by saving it right to your dashboard, where it will continue presenting up-to-date activity.

 When the correct people have access to the report, add it to your CRM dashboard, where your software may prompt you to choose an existing dashboard or create a new one.
 Unlike a CRM report, a CRM dashboard is more straightforward in presenting data since it’s meant to be viewed at a glance.
 We delve more into that in our guide to CRM dashboards, where we teach you how to create a dashboard like the one below:

 CRM software is a sales tool, but the value of CRM reporting is not limited to sales teams, nor should it be.
 CRM reporting provides a holistic view of how a business is performing.
 Thus, it’s important for various departments across an organization to have access to these reports so they can make decisions that will ultimately benefit their team and the business at large.

 Here’s who should use CRM reporting, along with the most common use cases:

 CRM reporting is a welcome alternative to sifting through spreadsheets.
 Fortunately, CRM software makes it easy to extrapolate data and turn it into an accessible resource.
-Learn how to harness your CRM’s reporting capabilities, and your business will reap the benefits of having actionable insights it can reference when making key sales decisions.
+Learn how to harness your CRM’s reporting capabilities, and your business will reap the benefits of having actionable insights you can reference when making key sales decisions.